 Minimally Invasive Spine Surgery

-Minimally invasive spine surgery has evolved over the last 30 years to treat and repair a wide variety of spinal disorders including herniated discs, deformity, injuries and degenerative disc disease.
+Minimally invasive spine surgery has evolved over the last 30 years to treat and repair a wide variety of spinal disorders including herniated discs, deformities, injuries, and degenerative disc disease.
 Swift Spine Institute has been using minimally invasive spine surgery techniques since 2002.

 What is Minimally Invasive Spine Surgery?